Romanian identity card

 The Romanian identity card (Carte de identitate, informally called Buletin) is an official identity document issued to every Romanian citizen residing in Romania.
-It is compulsory to obtain the identity card from 14 years of age.
-Although Romanian citizens residing abroad are exempt from obtaining the identity card, if they intend to establish a temporary residence in Romania, they may then apply for a provisional identity document (Carte de identitate provizorie), which is valid for one year (renewable).
+It is compulsory upon 14 years of age.
+Although Romanian citizens residing abroad are exempt from obtaining the identity card, if they intend to establish a temporary residence in Romania, they may apply for a provisional identity document (Carte de identitate provizorie), which is valid for one year (renewable).

 The identity cards are issued by the General Directorate for Persons’ Record, subordinated to the Romanian Ministry of Internal Affairs.

 History

-The first identity documents were issued to Romanian citizens as a result of Decree No. 947 of 24.03.1921 which approved the Implementing Regulations of the Law nr.812 of 03.19.1915.
+The first identity documents for Romanian citizens were introduced following Decree No. 947 of 24 March 1921, which approved the implementation of Law No. 812 from 19 March 1915.

-These documents were called bulletins registration office population and their contents match the information on your civil status, nickname, home address, occupation and semnalmentele holder (stature, hair, forehead, eyebrows, eyes, nose, mouth, chin, face, complexion special marks).
+These documents, issued by the population registration office, included details such as the holder's civil status, nickname, home address, occupation, and physical characteristics (e.g., stature, hair, forehead, eyebrows, eyes, nose, mouth, chin, face shape, complexion, and any distinguishing marks).

-Although the regulation has established a pattern of ballot enrollment in public office, because they were made for each county, they were different in size, colour and sometimes even content.
+Although the regulation established a standard format, the bulletins varied by county in size, color, and sometimes content.

-Since 1949, which marked the establishment register in Romania, identity cards issued to Romanian citizens were printed uniquely throughout the country and called Identity bulletin (Buletin de identitate).
+In 1949, with the creation of a centralized population register, identity cards were standardized nationwide and called Buletin de identitate.